Operational Guidelines: One-Parent Family Payment

 See "Means Assessment" guidelines for more general information and details on the assessment of spousal maintenance as means.

 To qualify for One-Parent Family Payment (OFP) there must be a qualifying child under the relevant age threshold.
-From January 2012 onwards, the age limit of the youngest child for OFP entitlement purposes was gradually reduced to seven years of age.
+The age limit of the youngest child for OFP entitlement purposes was gradually reduced to seven years of age.
 The reduction in the age limit was applied to new and existing customers on a phased basis.

 The cut-off point of youngest child that applies to OFP claims, does not apply in certain circumstances: